Network Inversion for Uncertainty-Aware Out-of-Distribution Detection: Methodology

 \section{Methodology}

 Our unified training approach integrates out-of-distribution (OOD) detection and uncertainty estimation (UE) into a single framework using network inversion and an auxilary garbage class.
 For an n-class classification task, we extend the classifier to an (n+1)-class model by introducing an additional "garbage" class designed to absorb anomalous inputs.
-This garbage class is initially populated with random Gaussian noise, representing unstructured inputs not observed in the training distribution.
+This garbage class is initially populated with random Gaussian noise, representing OOD samples.

+Between successive training epochs, we perform network inversion as in \cite{suhail2024networkcnn} to reconstruct samples from the input space of the classifier for all output classes.
+Formally, we train a conditional generator \( \mathcal{G}_\phi: \mathcal{Z} \times \mathbb{R}^K \rightarrow \mathcal{X} \), parameterized by \(\phi\), to invert the classifier’s behavior by optimizing it to minimize a composite loss